8 Oldest Ancient Civilizations in World History

 Ancient location: Mesopotamia area through to Egypt in the west and Turkey in the North

 Cultural hub: Royal road; Persepolis (present-day Shiraz, Iran)

 Most famous ruler: King Cyrus the Great and Xerxes the Great

 Most known for: one of the greatest civilization in history; very powerful military and wise rulers

-Before going into decline following their defeat to Alexander the Great, the Persian Empire had been unified for centuries.
+Before going into decline following their defeat to Alexander the Great, the Persian Empire, also known as the Achaemenid Empire, had been unified for centuries.
 This civilization first lodged in the valleys of the Euphrates and Tigris.
 Those rivers were the lifeblood of the empire, providing fertile lands for more farming and raising of livestock.